dmurashi/GettingAndCleaningData/CodeBook.md

 title: "CodeBook"
 author: "Derek Murashige"
 date: "August 17, 2014"
-output: html_document
 ---
-CodeBook.mda - code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.

-variable name
-variable field width
-variable definition
-range of values

 DATA DICTIONARY - HUMAN ACTIVITY RECOGNITION USING SMARTPHONES DATASET SUMMARY